cpierard/moguls_of_chaos/README.md

 ![](https://www.snowskool.com/blog-images/Scary_Prospect.jpg)

 This is a project for my Scientific computing class.
-I started this small project two years ago after reading *The Essence of Chaos* by Edward Norton Lorenz, but I couldn't finish it.
-So, I will use this project for my project of Sci.
-Comp. class and also as training for my very rusty Julia skills.
+I started this small project two years ago after reading *The Essence of Chaos* by Edward Norton Lorenz but I couldn't finish it.
+I will use this project for my project of Science Computer class and also as training for my very rusty Julia skills.
 In parallel, I will do the code in Python.

 ## Structure